 UNC Asheville students are more likely than their COPLAC and UNC System peers to participate in service learning, undergraduate research, study abroad, internships, and other high-impact learning opportunities that are strongly predictive of academic and career success.2 Students are encouraged to take part in at least one, and ideally in two or more, of these opportunities before they graduate.

-63% of the students in the most recent graduating class participated in an undergraduate research or creative project during their years at UNC Asheville.
+68% of first-time baccalaureate students in the most recent graduating class participated in an undergraduate research or creative project during their years at UNC Asheville.
 The University has long been a national leader in undergraduate research, hosting not only the inaugural National Conference on Undergraduate Research (NCUR) in 1987 but also many subsequent NCUR conferences, including one this past spring.